How to add custom fonts

 This is the place where you need to add this code snippet:

-In this code snippet, you can start by replacing the font family name ('Gotham') with your own font name.
 Next, add the file link you copied in the 'url()' field, replacing the placeholder text.
 If you're using a different format, make sure to change that too.

 If you have to upload more than one font, you need to declare each one individually and use multiple instances of this code snippet.